AndrewAltimit/Computer-Vision-System-for-Self-Driving-Cars/README.md

 # Overview
-Computer Vision System for Self-Driving Cars
+Computer Vision System for Self-Driving Cars.
+See the uploaded PDF for implementation details and experimental results.

 ## Features
 * Foreground Object Detection